Mar 12, 2025

 Key Characteristics

-• Smooth sweeping second hand (unlike the ticking hand of quartz watches).
+• Smooth, sweeping second hand (versus the ticking motion in quartz watches).

 Pros and Cons